dailylearning/cosmic-coding-symfony7/documentation/Log.md

     - `./bin/console` - Shortcut to run Symfony's console commands from the project root.
     - `./bin/console debug:router` - Lists all routes defined in your Symfony application.
     - `./bin/console debug:twig` - Shows available Twig functions, filters, and global variables.
+08. Creating JSON API Endpoints
+    - `composer require serializer` - Installs Symfony's Serializer component, which allows converting objects to and from formats like JSON, XML, or arrays.